 (e) states whether, immediately before transfer day, the East Fremantle Fund held any assets with the Fremantle Fund as tenants in common.

+[Section 15 inserted by No. 9 of 2013 s.
+6.]

 Division 3 — Miscellaneous

+[Heading inserted by No. 9 of 2013 s.
+6.]

 16. Registration of documents

 The Registrar of Titles is to take notice of the provisions of this Part and is empowered to record and register in the appropriate manner the necessary documents, and otherwise to give effect to this Part.

+[Section 16 inserted by No. 9 of 2013 s.
+6.]

 Part 3 — Expiry of Act

+[Heading inserted by No. 9 of 2013 s.
+6.]

 17. Act to expire

 (1) When the Minister is reasonably satisfied that there is no reason for this Act to continue, the Minister must publish a notice in the Gazette stating that this Act expires at the end of the day on which the notice is published.